-September 16, 2016.
-Explore the current science behind the design, effectiveness, and implementation of riparian buffers.
-The symposium is for University researchers and students, state and federal agency staff engaged in buffer-related activities, and private sector engineers, agricultural advisors, and conservationists.
+September 16th, 2016.
+Exploring the current science behind the design, effectiveness, and implementation of riparian buffers.
+The target audience is University researchers and students, state and federal agency staff engaged in buffer-related activities, and private sector engineers, agricultural advisors, and conservationists.

 If you have such a planting, we would like to learn more.
 Please consider taking this survey and tell us your experiences, and how we can improve them.